 We often think about heart disease in terms of cholesterol and high blood pressure, but stress plays a major role, too.
 The way we respond to stress every day affects more than our mood.
-It can impact heart rhythm, blood vessels and even inflammation in the body.
+It can affect heart rhythm, blood vessels and even body inflammation.

-“Stress isn’t always a bad thing,” said Meera Mohan, NP-C, a nurse practitioner with Franciscan Physician Network Cardiology in Dyer and Munster.
-“It becomes dangerous when it becomes chronic and unmanaged.”
+“Stress isn’t always a bad thing,” said Meera Mohan, NP-C, a nurse practitioner with Franciscan Health Heart Center, Dyer and Franciscan Physician Network Cardiology, Munster.
+“It becomes dangerous when it’s chronic and unmanaged.”

 Learn how chronic stress influences your heart and what you can do to protect it.